Course Content - Basic

 SIP Forking basically, is the ability to ring multiple SIP endpoints simultaneously in a call.

-The 3CX Client can be installed either on Windows, or a Mac OS, using the Operating System versions shown on screen.
+The 3CX App can be installed either on Windows, or a Mac OS, using the Operating System versions shown on screen.

 Additionally, it can also be installed on any Android or iOS device using the Operating Systems shown.

-To install the 3CX client on Windows or Mac, download it from the 3CX website, or from the customer portal.
+To install the 3CX App on Windows or Mac, download it from the 3CX website, or from the customer portal.
 For smartphones, access the respective Application Store and search for 3CX and install, just as you would any other app.
-There are also links to download the 3CX client, from the welcome email, which we will see 2 slides further down.
+There are also links to download the 3CX App, from the welcome email, which we will see 2 slides further down.

-After you have installed the 3CX Client, you have to provision it.
+After you have installed the 3CX App, you have to provision it.
 But what is Provisioning?

-Provisioning, is the process of automatically configuring the 3CX client with the correct settings.
+Provisioning, is the process of automatically configuring the 3CX App with the correct settings.

 This minimizes human errors and makes it much quicker to deploy.

-The easiest way to provision a 3CX Client, is using what we call, Welcome Email Provisioning.
+The easiest way to provision a 3CX App, is using what we call, Welcome Email Provisioning.

-The procedure is identical for all 3CX client types and can be done remotely as well.
+The procedure is identical for all 3CX App types and can be done remotely as well.

-Providing they have the 3CX Client already installed on their device, this will launch the client and automatically configure it.
+Providing they have the 3CX App already installed on their device, this will launch the client and automatically configure it.
 That’s all there is to it!

 All an Administrator has to do, is log into the Management Console, go to the Extensions page on the left, highlight the Extension they want to provision, and press the “Send Welcome Email” button.
 Of course, make sure your phone system has a correctly configured SMTP server, and valid email addresses defined on the extensions.

-With the introduction of the 3CX web client, we have also added another way of provisioning a 3CX mobile client, on the iOS and Android platforms.
+We have also added another way of provisioning a 3CX mobile App, on the iOS and Android platforms.

-From the user menu on the top right or the settings menu on the left, select to Scan the QR code.
+Within the 3CX web Client, the QR code can be found in the user menu on the top right or the settings menu on the left.
+Select to Scan the QR code from the menu.
 A QR code will show up on screen.
-Scan this from the 3CX mobile client.
-If you just installed the client, you should see a prompt to scan the QR code, otherwise go to the “More” menu to find the option.
-Within seconds you will have a fully provisioned client.
+Scan this from the 3CX Mobile App.
+If you just installed the App, you should see a prompt to scan the QR code, otherwise go to the “More” menu to find the option.
+Within seconds you will have a fully provisioned App.

 That’s it!
-The client will now be provisioned with all the necessary settings.
+The App will now be provisioned with all the necessary settings.

-All the users need to do now is to use the client.
+All the users need to do now is to use the App.

-Once the client has been provisioned the user will be able to use any of the features 3CX has to offer.
+Once the App has been provisioned the user will be able to use any of the features 3CX has to offer.

-On top of that, the 3CX Client can be used from any location where an Internet connection is available.
+On top of that, the 3CX App can be used from any location where an Internet connection is available.
 No extra configuration is required.

-This means that if you have just provisioned your 3CX Client on your mobile device, you can just turn on your mobile data and continue using your Extension from anywhere.
+This means that if you have just provisioned your 3CX App on your mobile device, you can just turn on your mobile data and continue using your Extension from anywhere.

-Although we cover this in another module, and more specifically, in Module 1.3, Configuring the Firewall, in order for the 3CX Client to be used from outside the PBX LAN, some port forwarding will be required.
+Although we cover this in another module, and more specifically, in the Firewall Configuration module, in order for the 3CX App to be used from outside the PBX LAN, some port forwarding will be required.

 Specifically you will need to forward the 3CX Tunnel port to the 3CX Server, for TCP and UDP traffic.
-By default this is port 5090, however, as mentioned in Module 1.0, during the installation of the PBX, you can freely choose the ports of the PBX, including the Tunnel port.
+By default this is port 5090, however, as mentioned in the Installing 3CX Module.
+During the installation of the PBX, you can freely choose the ports of the PBX, including the Tunnel port.
 Additionally, the HTTPS port which is usually 5001, should also to be open for TCP to allow for the provisioning to be successful, and to receive the presence information from the PBX.

-What will happen exactly, is when 3CX wants to send an incoming call to a client, the PBX will first send a PUSH request to the respective service operated by Google or Apple, which in turn will wake up your phone and launch the 3CX Client.
+What will happen exactly, is when 3CX wants to send an incoming call to an App, the PBX will first send a PUSH request to the respective service operated by Google or Apple, which in turn will wake up your phone and launch the 3CX App.
 At that point, the app will connect back to the PBX to retrieve the incoming call.

 Thank you, and goodbye!